OpenEvalProject/evals/manuscripts/elife-64680/v2/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/64680/elife-64680-fig10-v2.jpg)

-**Figure 10.:** neurons in infant-mediated neglect and aggression.Ucn3PeFAUcn3 neurons receive input from brain areas involved in processing social cues and physiological state, stress, as well as parenting control.
-In turn, PeFA neurons send bifurcating projections to major targets such as the amygdalohippocampal area (AHi), lateral septum (LS), and ventromedial hypothalamus (VMH).
-Stimulation of these projections specifically impacts various aspects and degrees of pup-directed agonistic behavior from avoidance (VMH), repulsion (LS), to aggression (AHi).Ucn3
+**Figure 10.:** PeFAUcn3 neurons receive input from brain areas involved in processing social cues and physiological state, stress, as well as parenting control.
+In turn, PeFAUcn3 neurons send bifurcating projections to major targets such as the amygdalohippocampal area (AHi), lateral septum (LS), and ventromedial hypothalamus (VMH).
+Stimulation of these projections specifically impacts various aspects and degrees of pup-directed agonistic behavior from avoidance (VMH), repulsion (LS), to aggression (AHi).

 ## Discussion